bitrise-steplib/steps-deploy-to-itunesconnect-application-loader/README.md

-# Deploy to TestFlight
+# Deploy to iTunes Connect

-Uploads binaries only to [TestFlight](https://itunesconnect.apple.com/).
+Uploads binaries only to [iTunes Connect](https://itunesconnect.apple.com/).

 ## How to use this Step